 The secondary target of the Event Horizon Telescope is much, much farther away, some 50-60 million light-years from Earth.
 It’s the supermassive black hole at the center of M87: the largest galaxy in our home galaxy cluster, the Virgo cluster.
 How can it appear big to us, at such a great distance away?
 It contains over 6 billion solar masses.
 This black hole is so big it could swallow our solar system whole.

-This historic image – first direct image of a black hole’s event horizon – will give scientists a chance to see what, until now, they’ve been able to explore only theoretically.
+This historic image – the first direct image of a black hole’s event horizon – will give scientists a chance to see what, until now, they’ve been able to explore only theoretically.
 An event horizon itself is, after all, just a theoretical construct.
 We don’t know for sure event horizons actually exist (although, clearly, scientists are confident they do).
-As Ethan Seigel asked in a comprehensive article on this subject, in Forbes around New Year’s:
+As Ethan Siegel asked in a comprehensive article on this subject (December 27, 2017), in Forbes: